|By Luu - Own work, CC BY-SA 4.0, |

 On the Russian side, there was…nothing?

 No one came to congratulate the winners.
-Everyone mucked around, letting Scherbakova and Trusova deal with what was happening with all the famed maturity of sixteen-year-olds.
+Everyone mucked around at a distance from one another, letting Scherbakova and Trusova deal with what was happening with all the famed maturity of sixteen-year-olds.

 Scherbakova, new-minted gold medalist, looked like she had witnessed a murder rather than enjoyed the defining moment of her career.
 She walked around, lost.